gocloudwave/OpSus_WindowsReboot/README.md

 ### InvalidCertAction

 Define the action to take when an attempted connection to a server fails due to a certificate error.
-For more information about invalid certificates, run 'Get-Help about_invalid_certificates'.
+For more information about invalid certificates, run `Get-Help about_invalid_certificates`.

 ### vCenter